 ‘It doesn’t work for me when…’

-A client with a wounded Action Taker will find it hard to make such statements.
-She will find endless disempowering thoughts coming into her head, such as:
+Someone with a wounded Action Taker will find it hard to make such statements.
+They will find endless disempowering thoughts coming into their head, such as:

 And so on.
 Anything to avoid confrontation!
-Of course, the irony here is that this is not necessarily confrontation – it is merely being clear about one’s innate right to express what is not OK.
+Of course, the irony here is that this doesn’t have to be seen as confrontation – it is merely being clear about one’s innate right to express what is not OK.
 Other people can often find it very helpful when we express our boundaries clearly, although there may, of course, be other people who judge us for this.

-As you can see, a wounded Action Taker finds it hard to put herself at the centre of her life and to speak from a place of potency and power.
+As you can see, a wounded Action Taker finds it hard to put themselves at the centre of their life and to speak from a place of potency and power.

 If you would like to explore the Warrior (Action Taker) archetype further then please follow this link for the transcript of an interview discussing the Warrior in more detail.